Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-11-18-Warwick-Imperial Mathematics Conference.md

 #  location: "Location" (if applicable)
 ---

 The **Warwick-Imperial Mathematics Conference** (WIMP) will take place this weekend, on **Saturday (23rd)**.
 For the timings and talk titles, see the attached itinerary.
-Abstracts for the student talks are to be announced at a later date.
+Abstracts for the student talks can be found below.

 The plenary talk will be given by Professor Keith Ball, from **0930** to **1030** in **MS.02*.